-"→" represents the next step of operation.
-For example, Utility → System Setting denotes that first press Utility on the front panel, and then tap the System Setting menu label.
+">" represents the next step of operation.
+For example, when the backlight of the Shift key is illuminated, pressing Pulse/Utility > System Setting denotes that first press Pulse/Utility on the front panel, and then tap the System Setting menu label.